Vertical Garden Basics: Trellis Types, Safety, and Wind-Proofing

 - Anchor first, plant second: Install and secure the trellis before seedlings are tall.

-- Stake or weigh the base: Use ground stakes, rebar, or heavy pavers (containers) to prevent tipping.
+- Stake or weigh the base: Use ground stakes, rebar, or heavy pavers for containers to prevent tipping.

-- Use multiple tie points: Tie plants at 3+ points as they grow (soft ties or clips).
+- Use multiple tie points: Tie plants at 3+ points as they grow with soft ties or clips.

 - Create a windbreak: A fence panel, shrub line, or breathable screen reduces gust force.